rkotikalapudi/portfolio/README.md

 # My Portfolio
+Doctorate in Neuroscience with a deep-seated expertise in the nexus of artificial intelligence, neuroimaging, and biomedical instrumentation.
+Embodies a distinguished record of international work experience with collaborations, mentorship, and mastery in data visualization, AI-predictive biomaker architectures.

 ### Education
 - PhD in Medical Imaging from Eberhard Karls University of Tuebingen (Jan 2015-Jan 2019), Germany